 In this class, there are no gimmicks to make you attend lecture (no pop quizzes, no attendance points, etc.).
 It is up to you to decide whether you’ll attend.
-However, lectures will NOT be recorded: they are live events, although your TA will make their notes available to you after lecture in case you have to miss one; ask your TA.
+However, lectures will NOT be recorded: they are live events.
+Your TAs are making their notes available to you after lecture in case you have to miss one; see “instructors” page.
 Let me give you some hard data on lecture attendance based on past experience:

 2) Again, the course is NOT CURVED.
 Gruebele is more than happy to give everyone who can get ≥80% of the course points an A- or A. In fall of 2016, based on statistical analysis 20% more students could have gotten As if they had come to lecture and done the homework on their own before peeking at the answers.

 Announcement 3: Homework due date, return and late policy